Multi Layered Neural Networks in R Programming

 Multi-Layer Neural Network

 To be accurate a fully connected Multi-Layered Neural Network is known as Multi-Layer Perceptron.
 A Multi-Layered Neural Network consists of multiple layers of artificial neurons or nodes.
-Unlike Single-Layer Neural Network, in recent times most of the networks have Multi-Layered Neural Network.
+Unlike Single-Layer Neural networks, in recent times most networks have Multi-Layered Neural Network.
 The following diagram is a visualization of a multi-layer neural network.

 Formula for Multi-Layered Neural Network

 Suppose we have xn inputs(x1, x2….xn) and a bias unit.
 Let the weight applied to be w1, w2…..wn.
 Then find the summation and bias unit on performing dot product among inputs and weights as: